 Started by current Chief Science Officer Robert Bogden, Amplicon has been a collaborator in the biotech industry for over 24 years, working on projects from manufacturing high-quality gDNA BAC Libraries to molecular biology cloning services.
 With partners around the globe, Amplicon’s team of dedicated scientists have a focus on delivering accurate and reliable science to all its customers and clients.
 Using all its industry connections and experience, Amplicon is now delivering Coronavirus quality, reliable and cost effective test kits.

-Amplicon ensures the Rapid Blood tests will yield accurate and reliable results that match the manufacturer's claims.
+Amplicon independently validates all COVID19 IgM/IG Rapid Tests offered, to make sure they will yield accurate and reliable results that match the manufacturer's claims.